ikushum/100-days-of-Algorithm-Challenge/README.md

 28) **find_the_divisors:** The function takes an integer and returns an array with all of the integer's divisors(except for 1 and the number itself).
 If the number is prime, it returns the string '(integer) is prime'

+### Day 20: February 14, 2017

+29) **modulo_3_sequence:** Consider a sequence where the first two numbers are 0 and 1 and the next number of the sequence is the sum of the previous 2 modulo 3.
+The function finds the nth number of the sequence.